 This activity has been approved for the American Board of Anesthesiology's[®] (ABA) requirements for Part II: Lifelong Learning and Self-Assessment of the American Board of Anesthesiology's (ABA) redesigned Maintenance of Certification in Anesthesiology Program[®] (MOCA[®]), known as MOCA 2.0[®].
+Please consult the ABA website, www.theABA.org, for a list of all MOCA 2.0 requirements.
+Maintenance of Certification in Anesthesiology Program[®] and MOCA[®] are registered certification marks of the American Board of Anesthesiology[®].
+MOCA 2.0[®] is a trademark of the American Board of Anesthesiology[®].

-Copyright © 2021 NetCE
+Copyright © 2024 NetCE